 Thus, the proxy server is making the request on your behalf ("by proxy") and then passing the response from the target site back to you.

 Dataflow kit forwards web page fetching requests to proxy servers and in return proxies sends response back with downloaded web page content.

 From the perspective of the target site, they have no idea that the request is being proxied.
 They simply see a normal web request coming in from the proxy server’s IP address.

 In order to get around content download restrictions from certain web sites Dataflow Kit offers utilizing proxy IPs.

 Our default datacenter shared proxy servers are usable for most sites and at most volumes.
 Usage of these proxies incurs an additional request for each page processed.

-If you would like to utilize private proxies for specific sites or individual crawls, please contact Dataflow Kit Support.
+If you would like to utilize private or residential proxies for specific sites or individual crawls, please contact Dataflow Kit Support.